fkaduk/kobodeck/README.md

 ![screenshot of the connect dialog on a Kobo Glo HD reader](assets/connect-dialog.png)

-To add an article as favorite on readeck, add it to the Kobo collection you set in the configuration and wait or retrigger kobodeck by switching device wifi off and on again.
+To add an article as favourite on Readeck, add it to the Kobo collection you set in the configuration and wait or retrigger Kobodeck by switching device Wi-Fi off and on again.
 The same works for removing favourites.

 **Note:** For downloading large sets of articles, increase time to sleep in
 `Settings > Energy savings and privacy > Automatically go to sleep after`

-## prerequisites
+## Prerequisites

 - a running [hosted](https://readeck.com) or
   [self-hosted](https://readeck.org/en/) Readeck instance